Good Additions to your Bookshelf...

 "Moore shows how to capitalize on the profit-rich niches and hypergrowth mass markets beyond the chasm.
 Continuing to chart the impact of the Technology Adoption Life Cycle, he explores its effects not just on marketing but on overall business planning, especially partnership, competitive advantage, positioning and organizational leadership."

-"Shows how Honda Supercub, Intel's 8088 processor, hydraulic excavators and other products cut into the low end of the marketplace and eventually evolved to displace high-end competitors and their reigning technologies."
+"Shows how Honda, Intel, and others introduced products that cut into the low end of the marketplace and eventually evolved to displace high-end competitors and their reigning technologies."

 "Explains the fundamentals and advanced techniques of a structured planning system to incorporate the desires of the customers into the design of software, hardware, services, and other products.
 Provides details of the House of Quality, the most commonly used matrix and explores the potential for other matrices at every phase of product development.
 Also discusses organizational aspects such as establishing support, creating a schedule, and gathering customer data. "